Cotalker/documentation/docs/documentation/api/databases/property_types.md

 </TabItem>
 <TabItem value="typescript" example="api_channel.ts">

-_This example gets all groups in the company._
+_This example gets all the property types in the company._
 ```typescript
 // $ACCESS_TOKEN stored in .env file.
 import { PropertyTypeGetCollection, Configuration, V2PropertyTypesApi} from "@cotalker/cotalker-api";